 These instructions for use should be made available to the individuals who perform the reconstitution steps.

 Peel overwrap at corner and remove solution container.
+Use unit within 30 days of opening overwrap, as long as the use date does not exceed the printed expiration date.
 Some opacity of the plastic due to moisture absorption during the sterilization process may be observed.
 This is normal and does not affect the solution quality or safety.
 The opacity will diminish gradually.

 To Assemble Vial and Flexible Diluent Container: